beyarkay/masters-thesis/README.md

 On 13 February 2024, the following corrections and suggestions were improved.
 They have been summarised:

-> Many pages of text are overflowing into the right hand margin. `\mbox`
-> hyphenates overflowing words

 > Foot note in middle of the page on page 61 (issue with LaTeX floating
 > environments, figure 4.2) (NOTE: this seems to have fixed itself as other
 > changes were made to the PDF)